-Mini Parlor Palm
+Bamboo Parlor Palm

 Chinese Money Plant

-The Chinese Money Plant is one of the most desired plants on social media, with its coin shaped glossy green leaves that can be super easily recognisable.
+The Chinese Money Plant is one of the most desired plants on social media, with its coin shaped glossy green leaves that can are super easily recognisable.
 These plants are generally very easy to take care of as you only need to avoid direct sunlight and rotate the plant every second day.
 Even though this is one of the most popular plants on the internet, they still contribute to removing toxin's such as Formaldehyde and Xylene from your indoor spaces.

-The philodendron Birkin is a small but powerful little plant.
+The Philodendron Birkin is a small but powerful little plant.
 As its leaves are also quite large for how small this plant is, it really does help reduce toxin's such as formaldehyde.
 These little plants are perfect for a bedroom or a study as they can help improve air quality whilst retaining their small size.
 They're also pretty easy to take care of as you only need to make sure they stay hydrated and have some nice indirect sunlight!

 Philodendron Silver Sword

 Philodendron's are wonderful air purifying plants and the Silver Sword variation is no exception!
 The Silver Sword's large leaves help inhale toxin's such as formaldehyde and eliminate them from your home!
-These plants are also a classic summer plant as it thrives in humid conditions, making it perfect for a larger room that might be more exposed to sunlight.
+These plants are also a classic summer plant as it thrives in humid conditions, making it perfect for a larger room that might be more exposed to light.

 Rubber Plant Variegated

-The rubber plant is one of the best indoor plants for removing formaldehyde from indoor air.
+The Rubber Plant is one of the best indoor plants for removing formaldehyde from indoor air.
 This plant grows great inside and thrives in a temperature range of around 16°C to 27°C and can tolerate dim lighting.
 The trick for these is to avoid direct sunlight and keep an eye on them during dry hot conditions such as summer.
 Rubber plants are a super popular indoor plant that have some great air cleaning qualities to them.

-Ferns are fantastic for removing common airborne pollutants such as Formaldehyde, xylene and toluene, which have been thought to cause headaches and even breathing troubles.
-The hurricane fern is the perfect plant for those smaller indoor spaces such as a bathroom or small study as they don't need much sunlight or water for them to survive.
+Ferns are fantastic for removing common airborne pollutants such as Formaldehyde, Xylene and Toluene, which have been thought to cause headaches and even breathing troubles.
+The Hurricane Fern is the perfect plant for those smaller indoor spaces such as a bathroom or small study as they don't need much sunlight or water for them to survive.
 These ferns also don't like hot, dry conditions, making them even more perfect for the bathroom!

-Tienke Rubber Tree
+Tineke Rubber Tree

 Happy Plant's are guaranteed to bring joy and happiness to your indoor space!
 Alongside this, they also bring some great air purifying qualities by cleansing the most common air toxin, Formaldehyde.
-The Happy plant loves temperatures around the mid 20's and only need to be moderately watered.
-These plants have such a cheerful and lively presence and create a warm and inviting feeling due to there green leaves with bright green and yellow stripes.
+The Happy Plant loves temperatures around the mid 20's and only need to be moderately watered.
+These plants have such a cheerful and lively presence and create a warm and inviting feeling due to their green leaves with bright green and yellow stripes.